Online whiteboards

 1 Excalidraw

-This has little specific math support, but lots of virtual whiteboard affordances — we can draw freehand lines but also shapes and text and so on.
-Other people can simultaneously draw stuff on te same board.
+This has little specific math support, but lots of virtual whiteboard features — we can draw freehand lines, shapes, text, and so on.
+Others can simultaneously draw on the same board.

-Because this is free, competently done and doesn’t require arsing around with a credit card, Excalidraw is my go-to option.
+Because this is free, done well, and doesn’t require arsing around with a credit card, Excalidraw is my go-to option.

-There is a version with extra work teams features called Excalidraw+ (USD7/person/month).
+There’s also a version with extra work team features called Excalidraw+ (USD7/person/month).

 2 Freeform

-FigJam is made by Figma who have a very profitable business based on being pretty good at real-time collaboration, so maybe that is worth trying.
-Point of differentiation with excalidraw is EVEN MORE STUFF.
-Virtual stick-it notes, virtual stickers, plugins.
-USD3/editor/month for the Figjam-only plan (USD12/editor/month for the Figma plan which includes Figjam).
+FigJam is made by Figma, who have a very profitable business based on being pretty good at real-time collaboration, so maybe that is worth trying.
+Point of differentiation with Excalidraw is EVEN MORE STUFF.
+Virtual sticky notes, virtual stickers, plugins.
+USD3/editor/month for the FigJam-only plan (USD12/editor/month for the Figma plan which includes FigJam).

 4 Mathcha

-Mathcha is not quite a whiteboard but some kind of prototyping-style app which aims to do mathematics online in particular.
-This is the option that benefits from stylus input least;.
-It is not a whiteboard in the classic sense, where we draw lines.
-Equations are entered by markup with smart UI to make it fast.
-Not particularly realtime collaborative, but more of an old-school share-a-link-to-see-my-work kind of thing.
-Nonetheless they have worked so hard on that UI that it feels useful.
+Mathcha is not quite a whiteboard but more of a prototyping-style app aimed at mathematics online.
+This is the option that benefits from stylus input least.
+It’s not a whiteboard in the classic sense, as we don’t draw lines.
+Equations are entered by markup with a smart UI to make it fast.
+It’s not particularly real-time collaborative, but more of an old-school share-a-link-to-see-my-work kind of thing.
+Nonetheless, they have worked so hard on that UI that it feels useful.

-Online version is free; offline desktop app is USD30/year.
+The online version is free; the offline desktop app is USD30/year.

 5 Miscellaneous options